-A transitional AV septal defect consists of an ostium primum ASD; a restrictive inlet VSD, which may be small or moderate in size; and a common AV valve.
+A transitional atrioventricular septal defect consists of an ostium primum atrial septal defect; a restrictive inlet ventricular septal defect, which may be small or moderate in size; and a common AV valve.
 This defect is also called transitional AV canal defect.
 The shunt at the atrial level is usually large.
-The shunt at the ventricular level is smaller than in complete AVSD, and right ventricular pressure is lower than left ventricular pressure.
+The shunt at the ventricular level is smaller than in complete AV septal defect, and right ventricular pressure is lower than left ventricular pressure.
 The hemodynamics depend largely on the size of the VSD and whether there is significant AV valve regurgitation.

-A partial AV septal defect consists of an ostium primum ASD and partitioning of the common AV valve into 2 separate AV orifices, resulting in a so-called cleft in the mitral valve (left AV orifice).
+A partial AV septal defect consists of an ostium primum atrial septal defect and partitioning of the common AV valve into 2 separate AV orifices, resulting in a so-called cleft in the mitral valve (left AV orifice).
 The ventricular septum is intact.
-Hemodynamic abnormalities are similar to those of ostium secundum ASD (eg, left-to-right shunt at the atrial level, enlarged right heart chambers, increased pulmonary blood flow) with the additional finding of variable degrees of left AV valve regurgitation.
+Hemodynamic abnormalities are similar to those of ostium secundum ASD (eg, left-to-right shunt at the atrial level, enlarged right heart chambers, increased pulmonary blood flow) with the additional finding of variable degrees of AV valve regurgitation.

-Complete AV septal defect with a large left-to-right shunt causes signs of heart failure (HF—eg, tachypnea, dyspnea with feeding, poor weight gain, diaphoresis) by age 4 to 6 wk.
+Complete atrioventricular septal defect with a large left-to-right shunt causes signs of heart failure (eg, tachypnea, dyspnea during feeding, poor weight gain, diaphoresis) by age 4 to 6 wk.
 Pulmonary vascular obstructive disease (Eisenmenger syndrome) is usually a late complication but may occur earlier, especially in children with Down syndrome.

-Partial AV septal defects are do not cause symptoms during childhood if mitral regurgitation is mild or absent.
+Partial AV septal defects do not usually cause symptoms during childhood if left AV valve regurgitation is mild or absent.
 However, symptoms (eg, exercise intolerance, fatigue, palpitations) may develop during adolescence or early adulthood.
-Infants with moderate or severe mitral regurgitation often have signs of HF.
-Patients with transitional AV septal defects may have signs of HF if the VSD is only mildly restrictive or may be asymptomatic if the VSD is highly restrictive (small).
+Infants with moderate or severe left AV valve regurgitation often have signs of heart failure.
+Patients with transitional AV septal defects may have signs of heart failure if the ventricular septal defect is moderately restrictive with high flow or may be asymptomatic if the ventricular septal defect is highly restrictive (small).

-Diagnosis is suggested by clinical examination, supported by chest x-ray and ECG, and established by 2-dimensional echocardiography with color flow and Doppler studies.
+Diagnosis of atrioventricular septal defects is suggested by clinical examination, supported by chest x-ray and ECG, and established by 2-dimensional echocardiography with color flow and Doppler studies.